joseph-flinn/site/data/posts/0017-triangles-of-death.md

 I am observing a growing communication pattern in remote communication culture that is a cause for great concern.
-Inforamtion is not flowing evenly throughout the organization; both in timing and source of information.
+Information is not flowing evenly throughout the organization; both in timing and source of information.
 Organizational communication is the hardest problem to solve.
 In the past few years with the rise in remote work, the patterns that we have become used to have been flipped on their heads and might not be effective anymore.